-The Branch also manages the Disaster Service Worker Volunteer and Disaster Council Accreditation programs, and works in partnership with stakeholders to develop catastrophic emergency plans.
-Furthermore, the Branch is responsible for maintaining the State Emergency Plan, the State Executive Branch Continuity Plan and the California Continuity Planning Guidance.
+The Branch also manages the Disaster Council Accreditation program and works in partnership with stakeholders to develop catastrophic emergency plans.
+Furthermore, the Branch is responsible for maintaining the State Emergency Plan, the State Executive Branch Continuity Plan, and the California Continuity Planning Guidance.

 The Preparedness Branch Manager oversees the activities of two divisions and branch level programs.
 The Planning Division Chief supervises the Disaster Planning Unit and Emergency Function Planning Unit.
-The Technological Hazards and Systems Division Chief supervises the Radiological Preparedness Unit and Emergency Management Systems Unit.
+The Technological Hazards and Systems Division Chief supervises the Radiological Preparedness Unit, the Emergency Management Systems Unit, and the newly formed Community Planning Unit.
 The principle program responsibilities for each unit are displayed below.

 To contact the Planning and Preparedness Branch, click on the Contacts link.

-The Disaster Planning Unit maintains the State Executive Branch Continuity Plan, offers annual Statewide Continuity Planner Workshops and provide guidance materials for continuity planning.
+The Disaster Planning Unit maintains the State Executive Branch Continuity Plan, offers annual Statewide Continuity Planner Workshops, and provides guidance materials for continuity planning.
 In support of the State Emergency Plan, staff provides assistance to State Agencies and Departments in the development of their Administrative Orders and assists jurisdictions with their Disaster Council Accreditation.
-Unit staff work in partnership with stakeholders to develop and maintain preparedness, response and catastrophic emergency plans in accordance with the state’s planning policies and regulatory processes.
+Unit staff work in partnership with stakeholders to develop and maintain preparedness, response, and catastrophic emergency plans in accordance with the state’s planning policies and regulatory processes.
 The Disaster Planning Unit also develops and maintains planning guidance materials and administers the review of state plans.